×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Polis involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a large villa.
 Next, you should research the different areas in Polis to find a neighborhood that suits your lifestyle and preferences.
 Some people might prefer a quiet, residential area, while others might want to be close to shops, restaurants, and other amenities.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online real estate portals that list properties for rent or sale in Polis, such as Cyprus Property For Sale, BuySell Cyprus, and Purple International.
 These websites allow you to filter properties based on your criteria, such as price, size, and location.
 In addition to online searches, you might also want to consider hiring a local real estate agent.
 They can provide valuable insight into the local market, help you negotiate prices, and guide you through the legal process of renting or buying a property in Cyprus.
 When you find a property you're interested in, arrange a viewing.
 This will give you a chance to inspect the property in person and ask any questions you might have.
 Finally, once you've found a place you like, you'll need to negotiate the terms of the lease or purchase agreement, pay any necessary deposits or fees, and arrange for the move.
-Remember, finding a place to live can take time, so it's important to be patient and thorough in your search," said one expat in Polis.
+Remember, finding a place to live can take time, so it's important to be patient and thorough in your search," commented one expat who made the move to Polis.

 What is a typical expat home or apartment like in Polis?

 "A typical expat home or apartment in Polis, is often a blend of modern and traditional Mediterranean architecture.
 The exterior is usually white or cream-colored, with a terracotta or tiled roof.
 The interior is spacious and airy, with high ceilings and large windows that let in plenty of natural light.
 The living area often opens up to a private balcony or terrace, offering stunning views of the surrounding landscape.
 The kitchen is usually fully equipped with modern appliances, and the bedrooms are comfortable and well-furnished.
 Many homes also have a private swimming pool and a landscaped garden, perfect for outdoor living and entertaining.
 The homes are often located in quiet, residential areas, close to local amenities and a short drive from the beach.
 The apartments, on the other hand, are usually located in the heart of the town, close to shops, restaurants, and other amenities.
 They are typically smaller than the standalone homes but are still spacious and well-designed.
 They often come with a communal swimming pool and landscaped gardens.
 Both homes and apartments in Polis are built with high-quality materials and are designed to withstand the local climate, with features like double-glazed windows and air conditioning.
-They offer a comfortable and luxurious living experience, with all the conveniences of modern living, while still retaining the charm and character of traditional Cypriot architecture," said one expat in Polis.
+They offer a comfortable and luxurious living experience, with all the conveniences of modern living, while still retaining the charm and character of traditional Cypriot architecture," said one expat who made the move to Polis.

 What is the average cost of housing in Polis?